Stuffed Flank Steak Recipe

 Nothing spells summer more than a hot, smoky grill.
 We grew up in the Midwest, and I can still imagine how I felt when Dad fired up the backyard grill on a perfectly warm evening.
 He’d have his Gin and Tonic in one hand, and a grilling spatula in the other, calling us outside to stand over the grill with him.
 Makes me smile thinking about it.

 Even today when we fire up the grill, I tend to want to gather outside.
-Pop open a beer (or make a cocktail), chat with my man, and take in all the sights and smells of grilling.
+Pop open a beer or make grapefruit gin cocktails (a new fave), chat with my man, and take in all the sights and smells of grilling.

 Save This Recipe Form